 Community and lifestyle

-Our communities are part of what make Alberta such a great place to live.
-They range from small, rural towns to our two major cities, Calgary and Edmonton.
-There are many places you could live, each with its own unique character, and plenty of opportunities for work across the province, including in smaller rural towns.
+Our communities are part of what makes Alberta such a great place to live.
+They range from small, rural towns to our 2 major cities, Calgary and Edmonton.
+There are many places you could live, each with its own unique character, and opportunities for work across the province.

 Alberta's health care system gives people access to: